-Income from unconsolidated affiliates primarily represents the equity in income of our 40% equity investment in epay Malaysia, our 49% investment in Euronet Middle East and our 47% investment in Euronet Indonesia.
-The decrease in income for 2012 from 2011 was primarily due to the acquisition of the remaining 51% interest of Euronet Middle East W.L.L in January 2012.
-The increase in income for 2011 from 2010 was primarily the result of higher profitability of epay Malaysia and Euronet Middle East W.L.L.
-Additionally, during 2010, we made a loan to Euronet Indonesia which caused us to recognize previous unrecognized losses as our investment had been fully written off due to losses incurred.
+Income from unconsolidated affiliates primarily represents the equity in income of our 40% equity investment in epay Malaysia, our 49% investment in Euronet Middle East, our 49% investment in Euronet ETT (China) and our 47% investment in Euronet Indonesia.
+The decrease in income for 2013 from 2012 was primarily due to the sale of the Company's 40% equity method investment in epay Malaysia in July 2013.
+The decrease in income for 2012 from 2011 was primarily due to the acquisition of the remaining 51% interest of Euronet Middle East W.L.L. in January 2012.